 Inside was a diamond engagement ring.
 A tear welled up.
 I was stunned, in a quandary of remorse and guilt.
 He finally said what he’d suppressed saying.

 Saying nothing, I jumped up and ran to the bathroom, without the ring.
 On the toilet, I tried to compose myself.
 After a while, he tapped on the door but I could only croak out the word.

 Sitting there, I thought about family, husband, children, how much I loved them, how I couldn’t hurt them, how I betrayed them being in the apartment, how much they were my life and how I needed them.

 I don’t love Elliot.
 I only blurted that once due to the excitement of seeing the apartment.
 I’ve used him, to placate loneliness, for intrigue, to ensure self-esteem, for excitement, for attention, for sex but most of all because I enjoyed taming the rooster.

 To love someone, you must admire them.
 Elliot, what’s to admire?
 What’s he done?
 Played golf, dissipated his life on a golf course, “professor golf” that sums him up.
 He’s never accomplished anything other than seducing women, yet I turned the tables and seduced him.
 Now he wants me, but I don’t want him, he bores me.

 The latter thought summed it up.
-I re-entered the living room, still wearing my apron, our dinner cold and abandoned.
+Composed, I left the bathroom, re-entered the living room, still wearing my apron, our dinner cold and abandoned.
 He hadn’t moved, was looking down at the ring in its box.
 I sat next to him.
-I prepared for his rejection confrontation but instead, he knelt and put his head on my lap.
+I prepared for his rejection confrontation but instead, he put his head on my lap.
 I ran my fingers through his rooster hair, its pomade to hold up his comb greased my fingers.